mcfitzgerald/owlready2-mirror/README.rst

 * Bugfixes:
   * Fix RDF parsing of axiom with restriction in the optimized C-compiled module.
   * Properly close database when a World is destroyed
+  * Use requests module for importing French ICD10 (urllib does not work)

 Links
 -----